 The spectacular new space-age £2m STEM hub – which has a glass-roof observatory, six telescopes and virtual reality headsets for pupils to study astronomy – is used for science, maths, computing, engineering, art and design.

 The understated and very likeable Nigel Helliwell has been in charge since 2011 (this is his third headship; previously he was head at Brentwood Prep School).
 The more we talked, the more impressed we were.
 He has no hint of ego and is rightly extremely proud of the recognition that St Faith’s has been awarded recently.
 But – crucially – he also believes that the school has a profound ethos of caring for the children and that it should be a happy place for them.
+Mr Helliwell is retiring - in January 2022 he'll be replaced by Crispin Hyde-Dunn, who arrives from The Dragon in Oxford.

 Unlike many prep schools, there is an almost 50:50 balance of girls and boys.
 The main entry points are at 4+, 7+ and 11+.
 Register as early as possible for 4+ entry, because places are allocated on a first-come, first-served basis.
 In other year groups, the application deadline is 30 November in the year before entry; the school typically receives three applications for every place available.